statpascal/spc/readme.md

 This is work in progress.

 The compiler can produce a ROM cartridge for the TI99/4A.
+The upper memory (24 KB) is used for global variables and stack frames, the lower memory (8 KB) as heap for dynamic allocations.

-There are no floating point, file operations or heap allocated values yet (but one can obtain pointers with the addr operator), and the runtime library is still rather limited.
+There are no floating point or file operations yet, and the runtime library is still rather limited.
+Dynamic memory management is limited to a *mark/release* style.

 To enable the TI99 mode, execute the makefile with the option *ti99=1*: